2 Chapter 2 Types of Data, How to Collect Them & More Terminology

 Example #4: A coach is interested in how many cartwheels the average college freshmen at his university can do.
 Eight volunteers from the freshman class step forward.
 After observing their performance, the coach concludes that college freshmen can do an average of 16 cartwheels in a row without stopping.

 In Example #4, the population is the class of all freshmen at the coach’s university.
-The sample is composed of the 8 volunteers.
+The sample is composed of 8 volunteers.
 The sample is poorly chosen because volunteers are more likely to be able to do cartwheels than the average freshman; people who can’t do cartwheels probably did not volunteer!
 In the example, we are also not told of the gender of the volunteers.
 Were they all women, for example?
 That might affect the outcome, contributing to the non-representative nature of the sample (if the school is co-ed).

 Simple Random Sampling